 During this time, I explored the question: Is this really true?

-How much of what our doctors tell us is a lie?
-And what really is the truth when it comes to our own innate ability to heal?
-Throughout my life, I had always been a traveler (see the section “Why Health and Travel?” for more about this).
+How much of what doctors tell us is really a lie?
+And what is the truth when it comes to our own innate ability to heal?
+Throughout my life, I have always been a traveler (see the section “Why Health and Travel?” for more about this).
 This time, I was traveling too.
 It was not to a new place on planet earth, per se.
 It was a journey of the mind and spirit.
 I did not go to distant lands or even out of my parents’ backyard.
-I did venture into the deep, dark alleyways of my own belief systems and, subsequently, into the scary, narrow pathways of our collective history.
+I did venture into the deep, dark alleyways of my own belief systems and, subsequently, into the sometimes scary, narrow pathways of our collective history.

 While my investigations began with healing and the current medical model, I eventually wound up calling into question the entirety of what we call “consensus reality.”
 At times, what I continue to discover about our world is so disturbing that I simply want to stop the whole investigation entirely and go back to being an overworked, stressed out, sickly school teacher.

-The first writing gig I applied for was with visionary chiropractor-turned-health coach Dr. Veronique Desaulniers.
+The first writing gig I applied for was with visionary chiropractor-turned-coach Dr. Veronique Desaulniers.
 Back then, “Dr. V” was just getting started in helping women with breast cancer turn their disease around naturally.
 Today, she graces stages all over the world, runs three retreats a year and she and her fellow BCC coaches empower thousands through her 7 Essentials® system.
 I am so grateful for the work I continue to do with Dr. V. She runs an amazing organization and is one of the most integrity-filled people I know.

-What was true when I first started writing about health and healing back then is still true now.
 The more I research, learn and expand my definitions of what we can do to promote our own healing, the more I am in awe of our full potential.
 And the more I want to learn more!